augustolpq/gemini-embeddings-2-music-classifier/README.md

 - `@google/genai`: Official SDK for interaction with Gemini AI.
 - `fluent-ffmpeg`: Bridge library to manipulate media files via node.
 - `@ffmpeg-installer/ffmpeg` and `@ffprobe-installer/ffprobe`: "Standalone" binaries that make audio cropping work out-of-the-box, without complex settings for the end-user.
+- `ml-pca`: Machine Learning library for JavaScript, used to perform Principal Component Analysis (PCA) and reduce 768 dimensions to 3.
+- `plotly.js`: Advanced data visualization library used to render the interactive 3D acoustic spectrum.

 ---
 *Made in an educational way to explore the boundary between music and AI! 🎸*